ozgurkaraaslan/rpi-image-gen-trial/README.md

 # rpi-image-gen-trial

 This repository was created with the help of the <https://github.com/jonnymacs/rpi-image-gen-example> repository.
-I have added some customizations and minor updates.
+Also added some customizations and updates to able to run using current [rpi-image-gen](https://github.com/raspberrypi/rpi-image-gen/tree/master) version.

 ## Running